inpsyde/Inform-about-Content/readme.md

 ## Changelog
-Please see the official changelog of the stable tags at [Wordpress.org](http://wordpress.org/extend/plugins/inform-about-content/changelog/)
+Please see the official changelog of the stable tags at [Wordpress.org](http://wordpress.org/extend/plugins/inform-about-content/changelog/) or read the commits on github.